bernardosulzbach/dungeon/CONTRIBUTING.md

 This is no longer required.
 Clear and concise implementation comments are enough.
 Note that these comments may follow the Javadoc rules, but don't need to.

+Do not write jokes on source code files.

+Do not pollute comments with unnecessary data.

 Writing GUI code
 ----------------